aueb-wim/DataQualityControlTool/README.md

 # HBP-MIP Data Quality Control Tool

 This tool is a component developed for the [Human Brain Project Medical Informatics Platform](https://www.humanbrainproject.eu/en/medicine/medical-informatics-platform/) (HBP-MIP).
-The main perpose of this tool is to produce statistical report of a given dataset and its variables (tabular dataset profiling) and propose value corrections for problematic data-entries.
+The main purpose of this tool is to produce statistical report of a given dataset and its variables (tabular dataset profiling) and propose value corrections for problematic data-entries.
 Also, the tool has the ability to extract and export meta-data headers of a set of DICOM MRIs.

 ## Installing / Getting started

 ### Prerequisites

 Required installed packages for Debian based distros

--   python3, python3-pip
+-   python3, python3-pip, python3-tk

 -   latexmk

 -   texlive-latex-extra

 ```shell